ikiapps/detectSilence/README.md

 For this project, we can use the Swift modules contained in the toolchain (the command-line tools) for Xcode once RxSwift is dynamically linked to the executable.

+### Building

+Build the project with Xcode.
+Show the Products folder in the Finder from Xcode.
+Copy the contents of the Products folder to a location of your choice.
+The `detectSilence` binary is needed along with the RxSwift.framework directory and its contents.

 ## Release Notes

 * v1.0.0 First release verified with Xcode 8.3, Swift 3.1 and RxSwift 3.3.1.